poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 - Pixelated/blurry (at this point I dont remember to be honest, maybe both depending on the scale) scaling of things that weren't made for Wayland.
 I have a 3K display in my laptop so scaling is necessary.
-It was for example when using Ghidra.
+It was present for example when using Ghidra.
 - Push2talk not working on Discord without a workaround.

 And all those problems for what?
 I heard multiple monitor setups work